How many of you have told your kids, “We can’t afford that” when asked to buy something for them? I have, well, that is to say, I used to.

 Well, I won’t pretend that I can interpret what a child thinks, but I can tell you what I would think if I observed those inconsistencies.
 I would think that my wants are not as valued as the wants of the adults in the house.
 I would also be confused about how money works.
 Does money only exist for my parents, but not for my wants?
 I would be utterly confused on the one end or very disappointed and devalued on the other.

 As parents, it is our job to demystify the world for our children, not to add more confusion.
 “We can’t afford it” is an easy out, but it is not an accurate statement.
 If the desires of your child do not exceed the balance of your bank account, then we can not afford it is not a true statement.

 So what are you to say?
 Well, first off, don’t start this conversation when on the verge of a meltdown.
-You start by explaining to your child how much money you have; where it comes from; and where that money needs to go.
+You start by explaining to your child how much money you have, where it comes from, and where that money needs to go.
 Do you get a salary or an hourly wage?
 Explain in terms your child understands.
-Let them know that you have only so much money coming in each month or week, and that money needs to be spent on the items that your family needs.
+Let them know that you have only so much money coming in each month.
+And let them know that money is spent on the items that your family needs.
 This can be a fun and engaging conversation and enlightening for both you and your child.

 Try to have your child list out the needs that your family has.
 A place to live, food to eat and clothes to wear are the primary ones, but see how deep you can go.
 If you need to commute to work, see if your child can come up with gas for the car, or subway pass as a need.
 Guide them and try to list the big ones.
 Go deeper if your child is into it.
 Then explain that the money that is left over after the needs are met can then be spent on wants, and then explain how you prioritize the desires in your family.
-If wishes are doled out on birthdays or other special days, then tell your child so.
+Tell your child if their wishes will be given on birthdays or other special days, then tell your child so.
 If you can buy more wants more often, let your child know the guidelines for when those wants will be met.

 How Do You Prioritize